akeesari/anjikeesari/docs/developertools/cheatsheets/git-cheat-sheet.md

-In this article, I am going to present a comprehensive cheat sheet of commonly used Git commands.
+In this article, I am going to present a comprehensive cheat sheet of commonly used Git commands with examples.

 ## Installing git